Medical Student, UC San Diego School of Medicine

 Thesis Title: Ambiguous Authenticity and Culinary Connection: Joyce Chen's Chinese Cuisine in Cambridge, Massachussetts, 1949-1982

 Hist & Lit provided me with an intellectual community within which I immersed myself at Harvard.
 I came to college interested in medicine but with a love of literature and the humanities; I am so grateful that Hist & Lit enabled--and encouraged--me to pursue both interests.
-Since graduating, I've worked as a Research Assistant in the Division of Women's Health at Brigham and Women's Hospital.
-While my work has varied in its scope and nature, I read and write often--two skills I certainly developed in Hist & Lit.
+After graduating, I worked as a Research Assistant in the Division of Women's Health at Brigham and Women's Hospital.
+While my work was varied in its scope and nature, I read and wrote often--two skills I certainly developed in Hist & Lit.
 I recently moved to Missouri, where I am an Affordable Care Act Navigator at Planned Parenthood.
 While working with families to approach complex and challenging situations regarding their health coverage, I was grateful for another Hist & Lit skill: digging and digging until a question seemed answered, and then digging some more.
 After a few years away from the Barker Center, I most appreciate Hist & Lit for its focus on understanding the human condition through distinct but overlapping narratives and lenses.
-This philosophical commitment and its accompanying methods have served me well as I've interviewed patients this year (an experience not wholly distinct from conducting oral histories for my senior thesis).
-I am now a medical student at UC San Diego School of Medicine, and I hope to bring the ethos of Hist&Lit--this commitment to individual narratives--to a career in medicine.
+This philosophical commitment and its accompanying methods have served me well as I've worked with patients (an experience not wholly distinct from conducting oral histories for my senior thesis).
+I am now a medical student at UC San Diego School of Medicine, and I hope to bring the ethos of Hist & Lit--this commitment to individual narratives--to a career in medicine.